Key Takeaways

 |---|---|---|---|

 | Research and Decision | Weeks 1-2 | Evaluate equipment options (request demo units if available).
-Calculate ROI with your patient volume and pricing.
+Model your patient volume, pricing, and session schedule.
 Determine space allocation.
 Check insurance/liability implications with your carrier. | Equipment selected, budget approved |

 | Procurement and Setup | Weeks 3-4 | Order equipment.
 Prepare treatment space (electrical, mounting, privacy).
 Set up booking/scheduling for PBM sessions.
 Develop treatment protocols for your practice type. | Equipment installed, room ready |